azurecitadel/azurecitadel/content/rest-api/02-cli.md

 ## Token

 There is no need to get the token with the `az rest` command.
-Once you have authenticated and can run `az account show` then it will continue to use the cached token.

-> Tokens are stored in `~/.azure/msal_token_cache.json`
+1. Authenticate with `az login`
+1. Check context with `az account show`

+> The CLI will cache the token in ~/.azure/msal_token_cache.json.

+You can also display the token with `az account get-access-token --query accessToken`.

+> The token is a standard JSON web token.
+Paste the value into <https://jwt.ms> to view the claims.

+See `az login --help` for examples if authenticating as a service principal or managed identity.

 ## Get